 Poverty and Academic Achievement

-- By the age of three, poorer children are estimated to be nine months behind children from wealthier backgrounds.
+- By age three, poorer children are estimated to be nine months behind children from wealthier backgrounds.

 - At the end of primary school, students receiving free school meals are estimated to be about three terms behind their peers.